The Best Commission Model for Sales: Structure, Examples, and Benefits

 Key Considerations for Choosing a Commission Model

 The right sales commission structure is vital for aligning your sales strategy with business goals.
-Sales leaders must develop models that consider budget, salaries, performance incentives, and supporting objectives like market share growth and customer satisfaction.
+Sales leaders must develop models considering budget, salaries, performance incentives, and supporting objectives like market share growth and customer satisfaction.

 A commission model should drive behaviors that align with strategic priorities, such as using a territory volume plan to encourage sales in new regions.
 Timely commission payments foster trust, enhancing job satisfaction and productivity.